offen/website/homepage/content/articles/0090-milestone-5.md

 curl -sSL https://demo.offen.dev | bash
 ```

-When done, this will tell you about a port that has been openend on your `localhost`, which we will now use for the load test.
+When done, this will tell you about a port that has been opened on your `localhost`, which we will now use for the load test.

 Let's start with something really simple, load testing the (static) index page: